notaryproject/notary/trustmanager/p11store/pkcs11.md

     $ notary key generate -K pkcs11 -T label:ocs1 -r targets -g example.com/nshield
     Enter the passphrase for the PKCS#11 token 'nCipher Corp.
 Ltd ocs1 (7e585d361027d0e6)':
     Generated new ecdsa targets key with keyID: 930e06d6c0f2e0c0e1a45eb403cf573d7d934f44cbd41adec784ead07b7451e5

+The same approach can be used to put a (client-managed) snapshots key in the HSM.

 ### Outcome